Find that one, hard to find line, of hacked code in 20,000 files with ease in Joomla or WordPress

 We then run an exhaustive process which includes:

-• If it’s a core file, identifying if that file has been modified since release
+2. If it’s a core file, check if it has been altered since its release.

-• If the core file is modified, doing a comparison with the original file
+3. If the core file is modified, compare it with the original file.

-• Storing the md5 hash of the file for future comparison
+4. Save the md5 hash of the file for future comparisons.

-• Looping through every single line of code in every single file
+5. Go through every line of code in each file.

 Once the audit is over we notify you so you can login to mySites.guru and review the results.
 The screenshot below shows the first three sections of the audit tab.